Welcome to the web site for Lewisville Masonic Lodge Number 201, A.F. & A.M.

 A.F. & A.M. means “Ancient Free and Accepted Masons”

-The Race For The Children also benefits the Texas Scottish Rite Hospital for Children (www.tsrhc.org) This hospital is world renowned for its advanced treatment techniques as well as the state of the art procedures and equipment it has developed for the care and treatment of children.
+The Lodge does various fundraisers that benefit several charirties around the Dallas area.
+One of the charities that benefit from the Lodge is the Texas Scottish Rite Hospital for Children (www.tsrhc.org) This hospital is world renowned for its advanced treatment techniques as well as the state of the art procedures and equipment it has developed for the care and treatment of children.
 The hospital is designed for treating Texas children with orthopedic conditions, such as scoliosis, clubfoot, hand disorders, hip disorders and limb length differences, as well as certain related neurological disorders and learning disorders, such as dyslexia.

 The hospital was established in 1921 when a group of Texas Masons was trying to create a way of caring for all children with polio regardless of the family’s ability to pay.
 The families back then and now are not required to have any affiliation with Free Masonry for the child to be cared for.
 With the introduction of the Salk and Sabin vaccines in the mid-